10 Snake Headlines From 2012

 © Wikimedia Commons User: Ilya Plekhanov – CC BY-SA 4.0

 “I felt something tickle my legs and saw a snake” said Huynh Thi Diep.
-It was Diep’s scream that alerted the passengers of the danger.
-The venomous kraits were all caught or killed within 30 minutes, but not before the passengers fled.
-A police investigation was launched, and the driver claimed that he didn’t know the contents of the sacks.
-Snake wine is wildly popular in Vietnam, and kraits are the most common species used to brew it.
+It was Diep’s scream that alerted the passengers to the danger.
+The venomous kraits were all caught or killed within 30 minutes, but not before the passengers fled for their lives.

 8 Giant constrictors banned